SPECIAL TOPIC: "ABIDING" IN JOHN'S WRITINGS

 1. cognitive (the worldview of the gospel as the Word of God)

-2. relational (Jesus was God's promised Messiah to be trusted in and leaned on)
+2. relational (Jesus was God's promised Messiah to be trusted in and obeyed)

 3. ethical (His character reproduced in godly believers)